vippsas/vipps-developers/vipps-getting-started.md

 # Getting started

+Vipps and MobilePay have recently merged so the information is still under development.
+Most MobilePay information is still on the
+[MobilePay developers website](https://developer.mobilepay.dk/), but will be updated here soon.

+For information about getting started with MobilePay, see: [MobilePay developers website](https://developer.mobilepay.dk/).

+## Get started with Vipps

-Get started integrating your business with Vipps MobilePay by [applying for services](#apply-for-vipps-services).
+Get started with Vipps by [applying for services](#apply-for-vipps-services).
 After that, you can [start testing](#start-testing) and [implementing best practices](#implement-best-practices).

-## Apply for Vipps services
+### Apply for Vipps services

 You can apply for services on [portal.vipps.no](https://portal.vipps.no).
 See